Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

+Here, $\beta^*$ is the local martingale $\int\sum\sqrt{R_j}\,d\beta _j$, which is a standard Brownian motion by L\'evy's theorem (\cite{yorbook}, page 150).
+Note that

-Thus, by Knight's theorem \cite[page 183]{yorbook}, the DDS Brownian motions of $(M_1, \ldots, M_n)$ and $\beta^*$ are independent.
-This shows independence of $(\tw_1,\ldots,\tw_n)$ and $\beta^*$.
-It is known (\cite[page 439]{yorbook}) that $\zeta$ is a strong solution of the SDE \eqref{sdezeta}.
-Thus, from the independence proved above, it follows that $\zeta$ is independent of the vector $(\tw_1,\ldots,\tw_n)$, and hence $\nu$ in \eqref{nuwt}.
-This completes the proof. \end{proof}
+Thus, by Knight's theorem (\cite{yorbook}, page 183), the DDS Brownian motions of $(M_1, \ldots, M_n)$ and $\beta^*$ are independent.
+This shows independence of $(\tw_1,\ldots, \tw_n)$ and $\beta^*$.
+It is known (\cite{yorbook}, page 439) that $\zeta$ is a strong solution of the SDE~\eqref{sdezeta}.
+Thus, from the independence proved above, it follows that $\zeta$ is independent of the vector $(\tw_1,\ldots,\tw _n)$ and hence $\nu$ in~\eqref{nuwt}.
+This completes the proof. \end{pf*}

-\begin{proof}[Proof of Proposition \ref{vsmproof}] It will be useful for us now to analyze the time-change $C_t$ in Proposition \ref{bestimechange}.
-Let us define $S(u)= \zeta\left( \tau_u \right)$, where $\tau$, used in the proof above, is the inverse of $4C_t$.
-Since the derivative with respect to $t$ of $C_t$ is $1/\zeta(t)$, it follows that
+\begin{pf*}{Proof of Proposition~\ref{vsmproof}} It will be useful for us now to analyze the time change $C_t$ in Proposition~\ref{bestimechange}.
+Let us define $S(u)= \zeta( \tau_u )$, where $\tau$, used in the proof above, is the inverse of $4C_t$.
+Since the derivative of $C_t$ with respect to $t$ is $1/\zeta(t)$, it follows that

-In other words, $4\tau_u= \int_0^u S(t)dt$.
-Thus, if we define $X_i(u)= Z_i(\tau_u)$, for $i=1,2,\ldots,n$, it follows that
+In other words, $4\tau_u= \int_0^u S(t)\,dt$.
+Thus, if we define $X_i(u)= Z_i(\tau_u)$ for $i=1,2,\ldots,n$, it follows that